 Those seeking to work as registered dieticians will need state permits in the form of licenses or certification to do so.
 Students should be aware that state credentialing departments may be very selective about which educational programs they'll accept in a student's request for a state permit.
 Moreover, permit requirements vary by state.
 Career-minded individuals should always check their state permit requirements before enrolling in any dietician program.

 A typical dietician certificate program entails four to ten classes.
 Though some are graduate-level certificates requiring a bachelor's degree for admission, most are autonomous programs without prerequisites.
 Delivery typically takes the form of self-paced study, with lectures and homework delivered through online class forums and digital repositories.

-Most programs accredited by the American Dietetic Association (ADA) for certificate and continuing education in nutrition follow a similar course path.
+Most programs accredited by the American Dietetic Association (ADA) for certification and continuing education in nutrition follow a similar course path.
 Topics cover nutrition as it applies to aspects of sports, weight management and more.

-Nutrition and Wellness Course
+Nutrition and Wellness

 This introductory class shows students the effects of a well-balanced diet, including decreased incidences of metabolic syndromes, diabetes, cancer and heart disease.
 The course uses the latest health research on different foods to discuss nutrition as a tool for overall health.

 This program looks at the causes and effects of obesity, as well as exploring nutritional approaches to weight loss.
 Topics of discussion include fad diets and the importance of nutritious foods at different ages.